phlalx/sawadee/README.md

   * Error management should be more consistent and possibly more idiomatic (e.g. mixing error and deferred monads is rather ugly in some parts).
 Some exception may be unguarded.
   * modules decomposition / encapsulation can be improved
   * review possible race conditions
-* resource management
-  * better handling of socket connections (interaction with errors)
-  * be more careful with buffer allocation
-* Automatic testing
+* Automatic testing / continuous integration with travis
-  * A bit tedious to do properly
 * Use more efficient datastructures for requesting strategy

 ### Resources and libs